IPrestamos/IPrestamos/README.md

 # IP-Backed Lending Protocol

-A decentralized lending protocol that enables NFT holders to use their intellectual property as collateral for loans, built during ETHGlobal Camp and deployed on Arbitrum.
+A decentralized lending protocol that enables NFT holders to use their intellectual property as collateral for loans, built during ETH 5 de Mayo and deployed on Arbitrum.

+## Why It Matters

+The global intellectual property market is valued at over $180B, with significant growth expected in the coming years.
+However, creators face challenges in:
+- Monetizing their IP assets before market success
+- Accessing traditional financing due to IP valuation complexity
+- Managing cross-border IP rights and licensing

+Our protocol bridges this gap by enabling:
+- Immediate liquidity for IP holders
+- Transparent valuation mechanisms
+- Cross-chain IP rights management

 ## Overview